 Ecl-ips offers CCTV Logbook to support compliance

 However, the existing 12 Guiding Principles that make up the Surveillance Camera Code of Practice still provide CCTV operators with a systematic approach to managing CCTV compliance.
 This is why we now offer our customers access to the CCTV Logbook portal, which within its Compliance Package takes customers through the 12 Guiding Principles using a comprehensive step-by-step checklist.
-When the Surveillance Camera Code of Practice is updated CCTV Logbook will revise its compliance area to reflect any changes made to the 12 Guiding Principles.

 Without this process compliance could be a burden for our customers but instead by completing all areas of compliance they can print off a certificate to display to others.
 While this is not an official document it demonstrates that they are taking compliance seriously as a CCTV operator.[/vc_column_text]